 Economy and Jobs

 Dr. Gosar has been heavily focused on fostering an environment for job creation and economic growth.
-Paul believes that the government doesn’t create jobs and that one of the best things Congress can do is get big government out of the way by reducing unnecessary regulatory burdens and unshackling job creators.
+Paul believes that the government doesn’t create jobs and that one of the best things Congress can do is get big government out of the way and reduce unnecessary regulatory burdens.

 Dr. Gosar’s Intermountain West Corridor Development Act of 2015, H.R.
 1612, was signed into law in December 2015 after being included in H.R.
 22, the major transportation bill passed by Congress in the 114th Congress.
 Paul’s bill will allow I-11 to become the main transportation corridor, creating jobs and providing a major boost to Arizona’s economy in the process.
 The November 2014 Corridor Concept Report stated that I-11 and the Intermountain West Corridor will generate $22 billion for our economy and create at least 240,000 permanent jobs.